-1.4.5 From a public database
+1.4.5 From a Public Database

-Jalview can retrieve sequences and sequence alignments from the public databases housed at the European Bioinformatics Institute, such as Uniprot, Pfam and the PDB, as well as any DAS sequence server registered at the configured DAS registry.
-This facility avoids having to manually locate, save and load the sequences, and allows Jalview to gather additional metadata provided by the source, such as annotation and database cross references.
-Select $File \Rightarrow Fetch \ Sequence(s)$... from the main menu and a window will appear (Figure 1.12).
-Use the menu box to select the appropriate database, enter a sequence ID/accession number, or several separated by a semicolon and Jalview will attempt to retrieve it/them from the chosen database source.
-Example queries are provided to test that a source is operational, and can also be used as a guide for the type of accession numbers understood by the source.
+Jalview can retrieve sequences and sequence alignments from the public databases housed at the European Bioinformatics Institute, including Uniprot, Pfam, Rfam and the PDB, as well as any DAS sequence server registered at the configured DAS registry.
+Jalview's sequence fetching capabilities allow you to avoid having to manually locate and save sequences from a web page before loading them into Jalview.
+It also allows Jalview to gather additional metadata provided by the source, such as annotation and database cross-references.
+Select $File \Rightarrow Fetch\ Sequence(s)\ \dots$ from the main menu and a window will appear (Figure 1.12).
+Pressing the database selection button in the dialog box opens a new window showing all the database sources Jalview can access (grouped by the type of database).
+Once you've selected the appropriate database, hit OK close the database selection window, and then enter one or several database IDs or accession numbers separated by a semicolon and press OK.
+Jalview will then attempt to retrieve them from the chosen database.
+Example queries are provided for some databases to test that a source is operational, and can also be used as a guide for the type of accession numbers understood by the source.
+14